 Electrochemical method for SO2 monitoring

-SO2 monitors working on the electrochemical principle are operated based on the diffusion of sulphur dioxide gas into the respective sensor which results in the production of electrical signals proportional to the SO2 concentration.
+The electrochemical principle works on the diffusion of sulfur dioxide gas into the respective sensor which results in the production of electrical signals proportional to the SO2 concentration.
 It allows accurate measurement of even low concentrations of SOx, which is essential in SO2 monitoring for the ambient air.

 7. Oizom’s working principle for SO2 monitoring